RobertGregg/RobertGregg.github.io/_posts/2023-03-21-Cellular-Potts.md

 ## Cellular Potts Modeling

 A Cellular Potts Model (CPM) works by defining an array of integer IDs that represent the space where cells are located.
-Each value in the array corresponds to different objects in the simulation, for example, a value of 0 could represent a point in space with no cell present and a value of 2 could belong to the a second cell introduced into the simulation.
+Each value in the array corresponds to different objects in the simulation, for example, a value of 0 could represent a point in space with no cell present and a value of 2 could belong to the second cell introduced into the simulation.

 ![](/assets/img/cellPottsEx.png){: .width-80}

-As the CPM steps forward in time, values in the grid and replaced with neighboring value.
-Penalties (like a cell volume constraint) are added to ensure the simulation mimic desired cell behaviors.
+As the CPM steps forward in time, values in the grid and replaced with a neighboring value.
+Penalties (like a cell volume constraint) are added to ensure the simulation mimics desired cell behaviors.

 Let's use `CellularPotts.jl`  to create a new model which requires: